Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 Output:

-ID = 1029, Name = Deborah Sprightly
+ID = 1029, Name = Deborah Sprightly // when we try to search using key it always return value associated with key.

 We are importing Function, a functional interface in our class.
 Employee HashMap stores the id and name of the employee. add() method checks if the id already exists, else it adds it to the hashmap.
 In the main method, we are using the Function interface to define get that returns the name of the employee from their id.
 We are using a lambda expression to implement